 Don't be left out!

-Certain types of investors who subscribe to the “technical analysis” school of thought place enormous importance on the amount of volume that occurs in the trading of a security or commodity futures contract.
+Certain types of investors who subscribe to the “technical analysis” school of thought place enormous importance on the amount of volume behind a stock’s move.
+In fact, due to the nature of technical analysis, any technical indicator uses some combination of only three variables: price, volume and time.

 Does this answer your question, what does volume mean in stocks?
 What other questions do you have?
 Let us know below.